squid-cache/squid-cache.github.io/Translations.rst

 == How can I contribute? ==

 === Suggest a translation fix ===
-  How we do translations and who you can join in is detailed at [[Translations/Basics]]
+  How we do translations and how you can join in is detailed at [[Translations/Basics]]

   What you need to know to make useful translations is at [[Translations/Guidelines]]